AlgoLab/gppf/README.md

 Detailed-format Output
 -----------------
-When not running an experiment **gppf** outputs all the information in detail in a file called `res_INPUTNAME.txt` created in the same folder where gppf is running.
+When not running an experiment **gppf** outputs the detailed information in detail in a file called `res_INPUTNAME.txt` created in the same folder where gppf is running.
 The output file contains:
 - Elapsed time
 - Input name